IQSS/dataverse/modules/container-base/README.md

 **Where to get help and ask questions:**

-IQSS will not offer you support how to deploy or run it, please reach out to the community for help on using it.
+IQSS will not offer you support how to deploy or run it.
+Please reach out to the community for help on using it.
 You can join the Community Chat on Matrix at https://chat.dataverse.org or the Community Slack at https://dataversecommunity.slack.com to ask for help and guidance.

 ## Supported Image Tags

 This image is sourced within the main upstream code [repository of the Dataverse software](https://github.com/IQSS/dataverse).
 Development and maintenance happens there (again, by the community).
-Community supported image tags are based on the two most important branches:
+Community-supported image tags are based on the two most important branches:

 - `develop` representing the unstable state of affairs in Dataverse's development branch